leon4rd/test/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## Why does it take longer to get from 1st to 2nd base, than it does to get from 2nd to 3rd base?
+Because there’s a Shortstop in between!